opencodeiiita/Competitive_Coding/README.md

 ## Guidelines
 Whoever wishes to participate in this project must follow these guidelines:
 <ul>

+<li>Do not make PR which is not related to any issues.
+You can create an issue and solve it once we approve them.</li>
+<li>Be polite: Be polite to other community members.</li>
+<li>Communicate: Whether you are working on a new feature or facing a doubt please feel free to ask us on our slack channel.
+We will be happy to help you out.</li>
 <li>Each issue should be resolved by either modifying a line of code or appending a line of code.
 Resolving an issue by modifying/adding multiple lines will not be entertained.</li>
 <li>Mention the line number along with the Pull Request and also explain the fix incase it is a logic error.</li>
-<li>Submission are encouraged only till 6 days for each week and after that the issue will be automatically closed and the bug-free code will be uploaded.</li>
+<li>Submission are encouraged only till 6 days for each task and after that the issue will be automatically closed and the bug-free code will be uploaded.</li>
+<li>Pull Request older than 2 days with no response from the contributor shall be marked closed.</li>
 </ul>

 ## How to contribute
 Create a PR as per the format given below:
 <ul>
   <li>On your local machine, go to the project folder.</li>
-  <li>Go inside the "weeks" folder and find this week's folder (for example "week_2").</li>
+  <li>Go inside the "tasks" folder and go to the task folder in which you want to solve the issues. (for example "task_2").</li>
-  <li>Read and understand the problem statement and the code given in the particular week folder.</li>
+  <li>Read and understand the problem statement and the code given in the particular task folder.</li>
   <li>Find the bug.</li>
   <li>Edit, commit and push the changes.</li>
-  <li>Create the PR mentioning the issue number.</li>
+  <li>Create the PR according to the format mentioned in the PULL_REQUEST_TEMPLATE.md.</li>
 </ul>
 Happy Debugging ! :v: